pkp/pkp-docs/learning-ojs/en/settings-workflow.md

 Although there is a button to Add Email Template, which you can use it to create a custom email template, it will not be available to use at any stage in the workflow.
 This feature will be available in a future release of OJS 3.x.

+#### Add email attachment

+There is no direct email attachment option in OJS 3, but you can upload and share public files via the Publisher Library:

+1. In Settings > Workflow > Publisher Library > Add a file, upload your document and tick the “Public Access” checkbox
+2. Click "OK" for the URL to be generated
+3. Insert the URL in your email

+You can also choose to modify an existing email template with this URL, or share it publicly on the website.

 <hr />